 - It improves dialogue to hear it spoken out loud.
 When your characters are actually speaking, you realize they wouldn't say it quite that way.

-	- You realise how long some sentences are when you can’t say them without a deep breath in the middle.
+- You realize how long some sentences are when you can't say them without a deep breath in the middle.

 - You can see where punctuation is wrong and where it needs changing.

 - You get a sense of pacing and can check if it is appropriate for the novel e.g. mine is a thriller so needs fast pacing, short sentences